jnqian99/academic-performance/README.md

 ## Project Structure

+Directory Structure:

+- **data**  contains the dataset used in the project.

+- **notebooks**  contains the Jupyter notebooks for each step of the project.

+- **results**  contains the visualizations and results generated during the project.

-This repository contains the following notebooks:
+This repository notebooks folder contains the following notebooks:
 - **1_eda.ipynb**: Exploratory Data Analysis.
 - **2_preprocess.ipynb**: Data preprocessing.
 - **3_cluster.ipynb**: Clustering analysis.